geowarin/electron-hot-loader/README.md

 # Electron-hot-loader

-This package leverages `react-proxy` and the electron's access to the file system to enable hot reloading on React component at really high speed.
+This package leverages `react-proxy` and electron's access to the file system to enable hot reloading on React components at really high speed.

 ## Setup